alekst23/simple-coder/README.md

 # MoleculAI - Code generating agent for your LLM

-Improving the code generating performance of LLMs
+### Improving code generating performance of LLMs

+## What are Agents?

+An LLM Agent is any code that manages the message state between you and the LLM.
+The simplest types of agenst are chat bots, which is how most people experience AI interactions.
+These are just UI elements hooked up to a very simple chat completion end point, typically with some additional hidden prompts.
+However, these agents do nothing to expand the quality of the output or improve the capability of the AI.

+Other agents are very advanced and can allow the AI to use tools, or construct and manage task lists that can be chained and executed.
+These agents are very powerful, but are extremely difficult to understand and customize.

-## Small is Good
+## What is SimpleCoder

-Our goal is to demystify LLM agents, and illustrate how very simple behaviors can be used to create gains in output accuracy.

-This repo is a minimized implementation of an LLM agent, with a focus on generating code using optimization techniques to enhance the code generating abilities of the bare underlying LLM.

-We implement a recursive method, similar to Reflexion ([github](https://github.com/noahshinn024/reflexion)), where the LLM re-evaluates the code that it generates.

-You can use our SimpleCoder agent to generate simple scripts, refactor existing code, or help you build out application frameworks.

-## Goal

-Our goal is to *simplify* the LLM agent design, and create a simple code generating interface to an LLM that runs in your local environment.
+SimpleCoder is a minimized code generating and editing Agent.
+It implements self-reflection, similar to Reflexion ([github](https://github.com/noahshinn024/reflexion)), to allow the bot to improve on it's own.

+It runs on your local machine and can work with your local files, generating new code or refactoring existing files.

+It is hooked up to OpenAI chat completion by default, but can be changed.

+## It does not chat.
+It writes code.